-In the current landscape, it is important to note the “Tourism industry promotion plan: toward a safe and sustainable tourism”, approved by the Spanish government in June 2020 as a specific measure to revitalize the industry following the COVID-19 crisis.
+It is also important to note the importance that the approval in June 2020 of the “Tourism industry promotion plan: toward a safe and sustainable tourism” has had in revitalizing the industry following the COVID-19 crisis.

 - Restoring trust in the destination: for a 360º safe destination

-To this end, the plan establishes measures consisting of (i) guidelines on how to reduce infection in the tourism industry; (ii) adapting public transportation as a safe mode of transportation; (iii) establishing the “Safe Tourism” logo, to highlight establishments that comply with the guidelines; and (iv) “safe tourism corridor” programs associated with the lifting of border and travel restrictions depending on the different waves of the pandemic.
+To this end, the plan established measures consisting of (i) guidelines on how to reduce infection in the tourism industry, (ii) adapting public transportation as a safe mode of transportation; (iii) establishing the “Safe Tourism” logo, to highlight establishments that comply with the guidelines; and (iv) “safe tourism corridor” programs associated, at the time, with the lifting of border and travel restrictions depending on the different waves of the pandemic.

 - Measures to revitalize the industry

-Precisely, the uncertainty regarding the duration of the pandemic and the debt that many tourism companies have been forced to take on have spurred the adoption of new measures to revitalize the industry, including most notably, among others, employment measures, particularly temporary layoff procedures (“ERTEs”) due to force majeure events (which were extended in 2021) or certain training, skills development and mentoring programs, for workers in the tourism industry, in subjects like safety, hygiene and vocational retraining (“SCTE Safe Destination” Tourism Host Program, Tourism training program with FUNDAE, Specific plan for retraining and updating of occupational qualifications relating to hospitality and tourism, etc.).
+Precisely, the initial uncertainty regarding the duration of the pandemic and the debt that many tourism companies have been forced to take on spurred the adoption of new measures to revitalize the industry, including most notably, among others, certain employment measures (particularly temporary layoff procedures – “ERTEs” – due to force majeure events, which were extended until March 2022) or certain training, skills development and mentoring programs specifically for workers in the tourism industry, in subjects like safety, hygiene and vocational retraining (“SCTE Safe Destination” Tourism Host Program, Tourism training program with FUNDAE, Specific plan for retraining and updating of occupational qualifications relating to hospitality and tourism, etc.).

 - Improving tourism destination competitiveness

-The tourism industry needs to adapt to global trends, particularly to digitalization and sustainability, which are changing the traveler profile, how trips are planned and booked, as well as how they are enjoyed and shared.
-Against this backdrop, the following measures are introduced:
+The tourism industry needs to adapt to the new global trends in favor of digitalization and sustainability, which are not only redefining the traveler profile, but also how trips are planned and booked, as well as how they are enjoyed and shared.
+To this end, the adoption of the following measures was proposed:

-- State Financial Fund for Tourism Competiveness, for funding projects aimed at improving the competitiveness of tourism companies and accelerating their transformation to a more sustainable and digital model.
+- The creation of a State Financial Fund for Tourism Competitiveness, for funding projects aimed at improving the competitiveness of tourism companies and accelerating their transformation to a more sustainable and digital model.

-- Funding aimed at the implementation of projects for digitalization, innovation and internationalization in the tourism industry.
+- The creation of a line of financing aimed at the implementation of projects for digitalization, innovation and internationalization in the tourism industry.